 Don't make these Gooey Cinnamon Bars unless you are ready to devour an entire pan alone.
-They are so addicting and delicious!
+Each chewy bite has a buttery, white chocolate and cinnamon flavor swirled together.
+The layers give a fabulous texture to the bar, they are so addicting and delicious!

 For a few of my other favorite gooey bars, check out these Strawberry Cake Mix Bars and these Salted Caramel Oatmeal Bars and I have to mention this Ooey Gooey Butter Cake (Paula Deen's recipe!) that'll knock you to your knees!